FIWARE/contribution-requirements/docs/docker.md

     -   `<release n>`: one tag per relevant and active stable release.
 The name of the tag will correspond to the name assigned to the release in GitHub.
-    -   `FIWARE_<release n>`: one stable release every six months for all FIWARE components.
+    -   `FIWARE_<release n>`: one stable release for all FIWARE components.
 This indicates GEs which will work together

 -   The reference Dockerfile **MAY** be present under a separate `docker` folder of the GE repository